 NetBox ships with a default configuration file for gunicorn.
 To use it, copy

-While this default configuration should suffice for most initial installations, you may wish to edit this file to change the bound IP address and/or port number, or to make performance-related adjustments.
+While the provided configuration should suffice for most initial installations, you may wish to edit this file to change the bound IP address and/or port number, or to make performance-related adjustments.
 See the Gunicorn documentation for the available configuration parameters.

 We'll use systemd to control both gunicorn and NetBox's background worker process.
 First, copy